About Highlight Questions

 Change the font size for the interactive text part of your question.

 By default, respondents are not required to answer the question a certain way.
 However, you can select Add validation to create such requirements.

 You can use the Must Select option to determine a maximum and minimum numbers of words/phrases that respondents must express an opinion for before they move forward.

-To learn more about your validation options, check out our support page on Validation.
+To learn more about your other response requirements and validation options, check out our support page on Response Requirements & Validation.

 Once your responses have been collected, Qualtrics offers various ways you can analyze your response data.
 From the Reports tab, you can view aggregate data in pre-made reports as well as create your own reports from scratch.
 From the Data & Analysis tab, you can view and manage individual respondents’ data.